 Did you know that the Swedish furniture giant now offers indoor gardening accessories?
 The lineup is sleek and stylish in true IKEA form.
 It’s currently not yet available in North America, however.

 Hate watering but love having plants indoors?
 I absolutely love these little watering globes.
 They look attractive and although they’ll need to be refilled periodically, they take the guesswork out of watering plants.

-Any self-watering pot will do, but I particularly love this exceptional German-made container.
+Any self-watering pot will do, but I particularly love these exceptional containers.
 A small indicator lets you know when the water level is low.
 It’s an excellent choice for planting your favorite herb.